rubenvanstaden/spira/docs/_build/html/_static/_3_advanced.rst

 #################

-This set of tutorials focuses on explaining more advanced features that the SPiRA framework has to over.
-We go into more details on how to create **device** and **circuit** PCells, how to structure a design, and how to manipulate layout elements to create complex circuits.
+This set of tutorials focuses on explaining more advanced features that the SPiRA framework has to offer.
+We go into more details on how to create **device** and **circuit** PCells, how to structure a design, and how to manipulate layout elements.

 *****
 YTron
 *****

 In this example we will start from the beginning.
-First, we will create a *yTron* shape, followed by using this shape to create a device that contains ports, and then using this device to create a circuit that connect to input/output ports.
+First, we will create a *yTron* shape and then using this shape we will create a device containing input/output ports.
+This device will then be used to create a full circuit layout.

 Demonstrates
 ============